rene-bakker-it/lwetl/docs/components/import.rst

             specifies the column deliter.
 If not specified, it takes the delimiter specified when the object was created.

+        :arg str encoding:
+            specifies the character encoding.
+If not specified, it takes the encoding specified when the object was created.

     .. function:: close():

             closes the input stream.
 Only has an effect, if the input was specified as a filename.